 Although many satellite images are captured with little or tolerable degradation, due to the effects of near band or in band pager interference, some images are more badly affected.
 This image received from Meteor M2, June 20 2017, orbit number 15301, 11:00 hours, 137.900 MHz, shows the effect of both in band and near band data transmissions from local, ( Oxford, UK ) high power pager style systems.

-Control a satellite rotator automatically from Orbitron by sending it the azimuth via serial.
+Control a satellite rotator automatically from Orbitron by sending it the azimuth (or other properties) via serial.

-A couple of years ago I wrote some code with a library I found to listen to Orbitron using it’s DDE inter-process comms and send the satellite information string over serial to potentially drive an aerial rotator.
+A while ago I wrote some code to listen to Orbitron using it’s DDE inter-process comms and send the satellite information string over serial to potentially drive an aerial rotator.

 I’ve since updated the code and thought I would share it here.